jahnvi1017/tableau_project/README.md

 #### I have created this tableau + SQL project to analyze and understand the effects of Covid-19 in India and Globally using Tableau.

-In Tableau I have created 8 vizualizations that simply demonstrate how we can create different and interesting charts, visuals and dashboards from same data.
+Using Tableau I have created 8 vizualizations that simply demonstrate how we can create different and interesting charts, visuals and dashboards from same data.

 ## The primary goal of my visualizations is to analyze: